ministryofjustice/tech-docs-github-pages-publisher/README.md

 ## Local development with another MoJ Documentation repository:

 This assumes you have Ruby and Bundler already installed on your local machine.
+See the [installation](https://tdt-documentation.london.cloudapps.digital/create_project/get_started/#get-started) setup.

 Copy the config.rb file, Gemfile and Gemfile.lock to the checked out repository folder that contains the webpage data.